 Watch Doug Zuvich (Video 113 MB), KPMG in the US and Taneli Ruda, Thomson Reuters ONESOURCE, discuss the key highlights from the 2016 Global Trade Management Survey.

-To see how this year's results compare to last year, please.
+To see how this year's results compare to last year, please read the 2015 Global Trade Management Survey.